-Later, I discovered a photograph (I do not know the photographer’s name) shows Sorolla painting the piece, and Antonio García sitting in front of him.
-But, to my surprise, there is no window or building through he observes the model.
-Both were on the sand, in the middle of the beach.
+Later, I discovered a photograph (I do not know the photographer’s name) showing Sorolla painting the piece, and Antonio García sitting in front of him.
+But, to my surprise, there is no window or building through which he observes the model.
+Both are on the sand, in the middle of the beach.
 A more critical observation of the postcard reveals that Antonio Garcia’s foot is also incomplete, its tip being cut by the frame of the painting.

 Anyone who has seen paintings by Sorolla, or who is acquainted with his biography, knows that photography played an important role in his education and vision.
 Yet, it was by looking at his character’s foot in the painting that I discovered this photographic essence.
 Cartier Bresson’s famous photograph, ‘Rue Mouffetard, Paris’ (1954) also shows the ‘incomplete’ foot of the model or character, and it finds its strength in that fundamentally photographic disposition: time cannot be stopped by the photographer before taking the picture, and it cannot be stretched in the way that film can.
 Hence, the photographer is always either too late, or too early, and the image is composed within spatial and temporal possibilities.